editorandcriticism/editorandcriticism.github.io/linguistics/writing-on-criticism-dot-com.md

 <!-- # Exploring subjects at the intersection of critical thought, text, and technology -->

-The content and scope of writing on criticism.com covers a diverse range of papers, essays, and blog posts exploring subjects at the intersection of critical thought, text, and technology.
-The site strives to present insightful analysis and discussion on topics like this:
+The content and scope of the writing on criticism.com covers a diverse range of papers, essays, and blog posts exploring subjects at the intersection of critical thought, text, and technology.
+The site strives to present insightful analysis and discussion on topics like these:

 * Technology and Media Culture: Examining the impact of new media and technology on society and culture.
 * Psychology and Philosophy: Exploring critical perspectives within these fields, including a Wittgensteinian approach to discourse analysis and critiques of psychoanalysis.
 * Linguistics, Literature, and Literary Criticism: Analyzing the structure and function of language, literary works, and critical theory, including discussions of structuralism and discourse analysis.
 * Public Policy: Presenting critical examinations of public policy.

-In essence, criticism.com carves out a space for engaging with academic and theoretical writing on critical subjects, fostering a deeper understanding of their implications for culture and society.
+In essence, criticism.com carves out a space for engaging with academic and theoretical writing on critical subjects, all in an attempt to foster a deeper understanding of their implications for culture and society.

 ## Focus on Critical Analysis

 The website contains numerous examples of writing that exemplify its focus on critical analysis:

-* "Max Weber's View of Objectivity in Social Science": An essay exploring the concept of objectivity within Weber's work.
+* "Max Weber's View of Objectivity in Social Science": An essay exploring the concept of objectivity in Weber's work.
 * "Interpretation and Indeterminacy in Discourse Analysis": This essay argues that the exact meaning of an utterance in a contextualized exchange is often indeterminate.
 * "The Myth of Psychoanalysis: Wittgenstein Contra Freud": An essay challenging the application of Freudian psychoanalysis to resolving psychological problems.
 * "Topical Structure Analysis of Accomplished English Prose": A study analyzing the topical structure of well-written essays to understand how they achieve coherence.